Is Hagerty Good for Auto Insurance?

 Hagerty is generally well-rated among classic and collectible vehicle owners.
 Hagerty is one of the best-known names in the space, and the company works hard to maintain its strong ratings and reviews.

-Hagerty has an A+ rating with the Better Business Bureau with 7 complaints closed in the last 3 years.
+Hagerty has an A+ rating with the Better Business Bureau, with seven complaints closed in the last three years.
 That’s a very good rating compared to other insurance companies, as many drivers don’t bother rating their insurer unless they’re dissatisfied with a claim.

 A.M.
 Best judges the financial stability of insurance companies.
 In 2013, A.M.
 Best awarded an A+ rating to Essentia Insurance Company, which underwrites Hagerty policies in the United States.
 The company has maintained that A+ rating over the years.
-This is considered a very good rating for a car insurance company, and it shows Hagerty is in a strong position to cover its liabilities and claims for the foreseeable future.
+This is considered a very good rating for a car insurance company.
+It shows Hagerty is in a strong position to cover its liabilities and claims for the foreseeable future.

 Online review websites are generally favorable towards Hagerty, with most customers giving the company good ratings for customer service, claims satisfaction, and pricing.